Posted on June 22, 2021 at 8:47 pmB +

 |MPAA Rating:||Rated PG-13 for language, action, sequences of violence|

 |Violence/ Scariness:||Extended peril ad violence, shooting, explosions, martial arts, many people killed or injured|

 |Date Released to Theaters:||June 25, 2021|

-Let’s be real, if we can use a word like “real” to describe a series of films that parted ways with reality at least six or seven movies ago.
+Let’s be real about F9.
+If we can use a word like “real” to describe a series of films that parted ways with reality at least six or seven movies ago.
 But, knowing that, if you’re still here and I’m still here, we’ve pretty much agreed that’s okay and so the usual information potential ticket-buyers look for in a movie review is not really relevant.
 So, we can do what this movie does, and cut to the chase.

 Here’s what you need to know.
 Director Justin Lin and his co-producer/star Vin Diesel know why we’re here; we want to see some crazy action scenes with characters we know so well that when Dom says once again that he doesn’t have friends; he has family, we almost feel that we’re part of the family now, too.
 So, “F9” delivers what the fans want, which is more and wilder action, and a bit more family, too.
 In fact, this time we get some backstory, with teenage brother and sister Dom (Diesel) and Mia (Jordana Brewster) and their dad, race car driver Jack Toretto (JD Pardo).
 It turns out there’s another brother, too, Jakob (Finn Cole).
 And we get to see how a tragedy on the racecourse leads to the brothers going in different directions.
 Jakob comes back into the story as John Cena.